sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-string-replace-all.md

 # Prefer `String#replaceAll()` over regex searches with the global flag

+✅ The `"extends": "plugin:unicorn/recommended"` property in a configuration file enables this rule.

+🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 The [`String#replaceAll()`](https://github.com/tc39/proposal-string-replaceall) method is both faster and safer as you don't have to escape the regex if the string is not a literal.

-This rule is fixable.

 ## Fail